Crozarts/PortfolioHW/README.md

 ### Feedback

 This assignment was very hard to complete and a lot of the Bootstrap elements I did not understand fully.
-However, Bootstraps website helped greatly while trying to figure it out.
+However, Bootstrap's website helped greatly while trying to figure it out.

 #### Links